Can first-year law students apply to the Summer Associate Program?

-The firm allows summer associates to split their summer with other firms, however at the Oklahoma City office, we request a minimum six week commitment to our summer program in the first half of the summer.
-The Tulsa office requests a minimum six week commitment for the second half of the summer.
+The firm allows summer associates to split their summer with other firms, however at the Oklahoma City and Tulsa offices, we request a minimum six week commitment to our summer program in the first half of the summer.

 Do law students need to have well-defined interests in particular areas of law before they begin the Summer Associate Program?

 Our summer program is very flexible, and we encourage summer associates to try out as many practice areas as possible so they can find one that suits them.